gaswelder/react-slippy-map/readme.md

 ## Placing objects on the map

-Marker and InfoBox are "canned" map objects for demonstration purposes or for cases where the design is not important.
+Marker, Label and InfoBox are predefined map objects for demonstration purposes or for cases where the design is not important.
 For advanced cases any component can be placed on the map after wrapping it in the high-order component `pinned`.
-For
-example:
+For example:

 ```js
 import {SlippyMap, pinned} from 'react-slippy-map';